Monday, April 20, 2009

 Jigsaw vs. OSGi?

-.
+The multi-module-verse.
 Like the parallel universes idea, Sun’s introduction of Jigsaw seems to create a significant fork in Java, with OSGi bundles in one version of reality and Jigsaw modules in another, forever isolated.
 Which begs the question: which reality do you want to inhabit?
 Better decide fast and jump the right way; the future of your code may depend on it.

 Are we really going to be forced to choose?
 The answer is unfortunately yes, as things stand today.
 Each module system has its own model for deploying, loading and resolving dependencies across classes, and they won’t know how to share.
 So if you package your classes in a Jigsaw module, but want to use classes packaged as an OSGi bundle, you’re SOL.
 And the same is true in reverse.
 Heavy sigh.